Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🔑 API Keys and Secrets
 API keys and secrets (e.g., inter-service keys, connection strings) are hardcoded or stored in appsettings.json.

-⚠️ In production, use a secure secret management system such as:
+⚠️ In production, it is recommended to use a secure secret management system such as:
 	-Azure Key Vault
 	-AWS Secrets Manager
 	-Kubernetes Secrets
 	-Environment variables

 ## 🗃️ Database Design
  - Each service has its own database schema, ensuring loose coupling.
-- ExamService uses SQL Server, while SubmissionService uses SQL Server with an in-memory fallback for testing.
  - Entities are designed with soft delete logic to prevent data loss.

 ## 🧑‍💻 Libraries & Dependencies
 - I didn't use AutoMapper or Mediator/CQRS - given that these libiraries will need a commercial license for production use.